 INCLEMENT WEATHER – All teams are encouraged to do everything within their power to attend games.
 In the event of bad weather resulting in a team’s inability to compete, a forfeit will result unless the facility has canceled the game.

 NO SHOW & SPIRIT OF THE GAME POLICY – If a team fails to show for a scheduled game, the use of the field by the opposing team is at the discretion of the facility management.
 Teams are requested to appreciate that forfeiture is not in the “spirit” of the competition and detracts from the enjoyment of the event by participants.
 Where a coach has stated his intent to throw a game or states his intent to encourage his players to perform at sub par levels, or where one of the players or parents from that team admits Silverbacks Indoor management that this occurred; the management has the right to disqualify the team concerned from further participation.
 Also, if a team does not show and forfeits two consecutive games, the team will be removed from the league with no refunds.

 NO TEAM WILL BE SCHEDULED FOR THE PLAYOFFS WITH A TEAM FEE BALANCE.

 Teams are only allowed players who are 30 years of age and older.

-Divisions – When 3(three) or more divisions are being used, no player can play in all divisions.
+DIVISION – When 3or more divisions are being used, no player can play in all divisions.
 Any player playing in the top (Premier) division can not play in the lowest division.